-How to share only your approximate location with apps on iPhone or iPad
+How to share only your approximate location with iPhone apps

 share approximate location - hero image